There are four types of deductible nonbusiness taxes:

 - State and local personal property taxes

 To be deductible, the tax must be imposed on you, and you must have paid it during your tax year.
-Nonbusiness taxes may only be claimed as an itemized deduction on Form 1040, Schedule A, Itemized Deductions (PDF).
+Nonbusiness taxes may only be claimed as an itemized deduction on Schedule A (Form 1040 or 1040-SR), Itemized Deductions (PDF).

 State, Local, and Foreign Income Taxes -- State and Local General Sales Taxes

 State and local income taxes withheld from your wages during the year appear on your Form W-2, Wage and Tax Statement (PDF).
 You can elect to deduct state and local general sales taxes instead of state and local income taxes, but you can't deduct both.
 If you elect to deduct state and local general sales taxes, you can use either your actual expenses or the optional sales tax tables.
-Refer to the Form 1040, Schedule A Instructions (PDF) for more information and for the optional sales tax tables.
+Refer to the Instructions for Schedule A (Form 1040 or 1040-SR) (PDF) for more information and for the optional sales tax tables.
 You may also use the Sales Tax Deduction Calculator.
 The following amounts are also deductible:

 - Any estimated taxes you paid to state or local governments during the year, and